 If you tend to create a folder for each project or area of work and this area has a dedicated user, it is recommended, that this person is made an owner of this folder.
 This allows them to edit the boards that were placed within it without having to get higher access privileges.

-Note, that just sharing a folder with a Project Manager will only allow them to view and work on boards already present in this folder and to create own boards.
-They will not be able to edit these board settings until they are made the folder’s owner.
+Note, that just sharing a folder with a project manager will only allow them to view and work on boards already present in this folder and to create their own boards.
+They will not be able to edit these board settings until they are made an owner of that folder.